-Ultimate Bean Dip made with refried beans, cream cheese, salsa, cheddar, and taco seasoning is the ultimate party dip, and is ready in only 5 minutes!
+Ultimate Bean Dip with refried beans, cream cheese, salsa, cheddar, and taco seasoning is the ultimate party dip, ready in only 5 minutes!

-We’re just over a month away from big game and we’re already gearing up for ALL the dips including Seven Layer Bean Dip, Jalapeno Popper Dip, Buffalo Chicken Dip and Ultimate Spinach Artichoke Dip.
-You should make it a dip party.
+It’s about a month away from the big game and we’re already gearing up for ALL the dips including Seven Layer Bean Dip, Jalapeno Popper Dip, Buffalo Chicken Dip and Ultimate Spinach Artichoke Dip.
+You won’t be disappointed if you make the entire day a dip party!

 Ultimate Bean Dip really is the ultimate go-to party or game day dip, made with savory refried beans, cream cheese, spicy salsa, shredded cheddar, and taco seasoning.

-It takes almost no time at all to make, and I have yet to meet someone who doesn’t like it.
+It takes almost no time at all to make, and you’ll be hard pressed to meet someone who doesn’t like it.
 It’s creamy and cheesy, and goes perfectly served with tortilla chips or on top of a tray of nachos with a big dollop of sour cream.

-I like to garnish my bean dip recipe with chopped green onions, chives, or cilantro because it adds a really nice pop of color to the brown dip.
+You can garnish this bean dip recipe with chopped green onions, chives, or cilantro because it adds a really nice pop of color to the brown dip.

-This dip will take you a total time of five minutes to throw together, but I’ve also prepped this the day before because it was one less thing to do on the day of.
+This dip will take you a total time of five minutes to throw together, but you could also prep this the day before because it is one less thing to do on the day of a party.

-If you want a spicier dip, stir in ¼ teaspoon of cayenne pepper and top with sliced jalapenos.
-I promise you will never want to go back to store bought dip again!
+If you want a spicier dip, stir in ¼ teaspoon of cayenne pepper and top with sliced jalapeños.
+You will never want to go back to store bought dip again!

 I’ve made this dip the day before many times and have never had an issue.
 Just seal it tightly and refrigerate until you’re ready.
 Then warm it back up on the stove for 2-3 minutes, stirring occasionally, before serving.